-A psychiatrist studies to get a medical degree in the field of mental health.
-Either to attain an MD (doctor of medicine) or DO (doctor of osteopathic medicine).
-After they graduate with either degree, they write an exam to gain a license to practice their field in a chosen state.
+A psychiatrist studies to get a medical degree in the field of mental health either to attain an MD (doctor of medicine) or DO (doctor of osteopathic medicine).
+After they graduate with either of the degrees, they write an exam to gain a license to practice their field in a chosen state.

 They are then required to continue the practice for a minimum of four years in a hospital under supervision from senior doctors.
 Psychiatrists must also renew their practice certifications every 10 years.

 A psychologist studies a graduate program in medicine for a period of four or six years to attain a PhD (doctor of philosophy) or PsyD (doctor of psychology) degree.
 They will also be required to complete an exam to gain license in a chosen state to practice professionally.

 Being certified medical professionals, psychiatrists are authorised to diagnose and treat documented cases of mental illness.
 You would usually find a psychiatrist employed at a major hospital, a rehabilitation centre, a medical university, nursing homes or practicing in a private institution.